exasol/virtual-schema-common-java/doc/user_requirements.md

 #### Validation Dependencies
 `req~validation-dependencies~1`

-VSCJ allows an adapter for an SQL dialect to enforce dependent validations.
+VSCJ allows an adapter for an SQL [dialect](#dialect) to enforce dependent validations.

 Rationale:

 Not all properties exist in isolation.
-In the Exasol virtual schema for example, which connection properties are required depends on which connection options are selected.
+In the Exasol virtual schema for example, the required connection properties depend on the selected connection options.
 Note that the relationships can be complicated and highly dialect-specific, so any attempt to cover everything in VSCJ is bound to fail.
 Instead, we must only make sure in VSCJ that dialects can combine validations in a flexible way.
 Details and constraints are up to the [software design](design.md).

 Covers: